Women Collaborate for Community Plastic Recycling in Chiapas

 Community Plastic Recycling: Setting Up Re-Creativa in Chiapas, Mexico

-In Chiapas, Mexico, In Mocean has partnered with Finca Hamburgo to launch Re-Creativa, a community plastic recycling workspace.
+In Chiapas, Mexico, In Mocean has partnered with Finca Hamburgo in March 2024 to launch Re-Creativa, a community plastic recycling workspace.
 Through workshops and hands-on training, locals are transforming plastic waste into beautiful, functional products—creating both environmental impact and economic opportunity.
 This collaborative project is paving the way for sustainable waste management in the region, inspiring a movement of creativity, self-sufficiency, and positive change.

 Reimagining Waste: A Life Without Collection Services